canonical/launchpad-manual/how-to/debugging.rst

-2. When the workspace is large and contains many files VS Code file watcher is running out of handles (ENOSPC Error visible is you start VSCode in terminal with
+2. When the workspace is large and contains many files VS Code file watcher is running out of handles (ENOSPC Error visible is you start VSCode in terminal with):

 ::

    code --verbose

-).
 Solution to this is: to see your current limit:

 ::